preloader

 Terraform Resources

-• The first file to look at is providers.tf.
-Provider allow Terraform to interact with Snowflake.
-Here, instead of hard coding the Snowflake credentials, we will make use of Terraform variables
+• The first file to examine is providers.tf.
+This file configures the Snowflake provider, allowing Terraform to interact with Snowflake.
+Instead of hardcoding the Snowflake credentials, we will use Terraform variables for better security and flexibility

 terraform {